The Esmeralda of Chile

 20141026_063504

 At first it was hard to adjust, because it is a very small island and it is very isolated.
-That means giving up things like fresh fruit and vegetables (which mostly don’t grow here because the island is coral.)
+That means giving up things like most fresh fruit and vegetables (which don’t grow well here because the island isn’t volcanic).

 guam-october-2014 333

-I will make sure to tell you all about the exciting things that I learn about Guam.
+I will make sure to tell you all about the exciting things that I learn about Guam here on my blog.